 Can experience make up for the lack of a degree, or is having a degree crucial?
 The age-old debate of education vs. experience resurfaces each time one seeks out to make a career move.
 To go or not to go to a photography school, that is the question, even for most shutterbugs around the globe.

-While not obtaining a formal degree and being gifted by artistic talent can certainly generate a successful photographer, but opting for a degree has its perks too.
-A photography school gives you exposure to latest technology and a chance to build your portfolio.
-Not only would you get a professional feedback on your work, the degree you obtain can work a long way in impressing your clients.
+While not obtaining a formal degree and being gifted by artistic talent can undoubtedly generate a successful photographer, but opting for a degree has its perks too.
+A photography school gives you exposure to the latest technology and a chance to build your portfolio.
+Not only would you get professional feedback on your work, the degree you obtain can work a long way in impressing your clients.

-1. NEW YORK INSTITUTE OF PHOTOGRAPHY (NYIP)Location: New York City
+1. NEW YORK INSTITUTE OF PHOTOGRAPHY (NYIP)

 Known for: Focus on creativity and progressive attitude.